help-me-mom/ng-mocks/README.md

 [`MockBuilder`](#mockbuilder) with
 [`MockRender`](#mockrender).

-Let's imagine that in our Angular application we have a base component and its template looks like that:
+Let's imagine that in our Angular application we have a base component, and its template looks like that:

 ```html